chriszhangusc/soundnode-redux/client/routes/readme.txt

-Front end routes seperated by features.
+Routes are seperated by features.